 - Curated: When a designer puts together a collection of furnishings, it is said to be curated.
 Curated collections often reflect the designer's personal style or have a historical connection or meaning.

-- Layered: The art of adding design elements to create a cohesive room décor is called layering.
+- Layered: The art of adding design elements to create a cohesive room is called layering.
 Each level of the design, such as flooring, window treatments, furniture, and accessories, adds another layer.

-- Open concept: This popular modern phrase is used to describe an open floor plan where multiple activities or tasks take place, such as a kitchen, dining and living spaces occupying a large open area.
+- Open concept: This popular modern phrase is used to describe an open floor plan where multiple activities or tasks take place, such as kitchen, dining and living spaces occupying a large open area.

-- Rhythm: This type of room design has a flow to it that generates a rhythm within the design.
+- Rhythm: This type of room design has a flow that generates a rhythm within the design.
 The eye moves about the room, touching on one design element after another, such as patterns, colors, and textures, some contrasting and others matching.

 - Textured: This term describes a room or object that has a tactile and/or visual appeal.
-It's often used to describe the different fabrics, colors and patterns used in a décor.
+It's often used to describe the different fabrics, colors, and patterns used in a design.

 - Well-appointed: A well-appointed room is one that is designed with high-end furnishings and outstanding execution of interior design principles.